All minor-minimal apex obstructions with connectivity two: Preliminaries

 \section{Preliminaries}

-All graphs in this paper are finite, simple and undirected.
+All graphs in this paper are finite, simple, and undirected.
+The set of vertices of the graph $G$ is denoted $V(G)$, which is often abbreviated to $V$.
+Similarly $E(G)$, or simply $E$, denotes the set of edges of $G$.
 Edges are unordered pairs of vertices, but following standard notation, the edge $e = \{a,b\}$ is abbreviated $ab$.
 The vertices $a$ and $b$ are the {\em endpoints} of the edge $e=ab$.
-The edge $ab$ is {\em incident} to $a$ and $b$.
+The edge $e=ab$ is {\em incident} to $a$ and $b$.
+Incidence is often written as membership, as when $a \in e$ signals that edge $e$ is incident with vertex $a$.
 The {\em neighbors} of a vertex $u$ in the graph $G$ is the set $N(u) = \{v \in V : uv \in E\}$, which is sometimes denoted $N_G(u)$ to emphasize the graph.
 For any $v \in V(G)$, the set of edges incident to $v$ is denoted $E_v = \{e \in E(G): v \in e\}$.
 Following standard notation, $d_G(v)$, $\delta(G)$, $\kappa(G)$ denote the {\em degree} of the vertex $v$ in $G$, the {\em minimum degree} of a vertex in $G$, and the vertex {\em connectivity} of $G$, respectively.
 A $uv$-path in $G$ is a path whose endpoints are $u$ and $v$.
-If $S$ is collection of vertices, then $c(G-S)$ is equal to the number of components in $G-S$; $G[S]$ denotes the subgraph of $G$ induced by $S$.
-A vertex set $S$ is a {\em cutset} for a graph $G$ if $c(G)<c(G-S)$.
-A cutset $S$ for $G$ is said to {\em separate} vertices $u$ and $v$ if $u$ and $v$ are in the same component of $G$ but different components of $G-S$.
+If $S$ is collection of vertices, then $G[S]$ denotes the subgraph of $G$ induced by $S$.